 | Informing the Public | Recognition | Research & Publications | CHEA International Quality Group | Degree Mills |

 | CHEA Board of Directors | The CHEA Chronicle | Upcoming Events | Site Map |

-Database of Institutions and Programs Accredited by Recognized United States Accrediting Organizations
+Database of Institutions and Programs Accredited by Recognized U.S. Accrediting Organizations

-As of January 2005, USDE publishes a database of Postsecondary Educational Institutions and Programs Accredited by Accrediting Agencies and State Approval Agencies Recognized by the U.S. Secretary of Education.
-This is available at www.ope.ed.gov/accreditation/.
-The database lists approximately 6,900 postsecondary institutions and programs, each of which is accredited by an accrediting organization recognized by the U.S. Secretary of Education as a reliable authority as to the quality of postsecondary education within the meaning of the U.S. federal Higher Education Act of 1965.
+USDE publishes a database of Postsecondary Educational Institutions and Programs Accredited by Accrediting Agencies and State Approval Agencies Recognized by the U.S. Secretary of Education.
+This is available if you click here.
+The database lists approximately 6,900 postsecondary institutions and programs, each of which is accredited by an accrediting organization recognized by the U.S. Secretary of Education as a reliable authority as to the quality of postsecondary education within the meaning of the U.S. federal Higher Education Act of 1965, as amended.